ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 **3. Depth floor:** governed or bootstrap `currentFloor()`.
 Floor changes are round-versioned and activate only in a future round; store the applicable value in round/commit state so governance cannot accept a commit under one floor and force its reveal to fail under another.
 See [MINIMUM_DEPTH_OPTIONS.md](./MINIMUM_DEPTH_OPTIONS.md).

 **4. Staking:** validate the resulting post-state on every height change, including `_addAmount == 0`: `potentialStake >= MIN_STAKE * 2^newHeight`.
 Specify whether `committedStake` is recomputed at the current oracle price; do not leave this to implementer interpretation.
-Use checked bounds before exponentiation.

-**5. Arithmetic:** define `MAX_STAKE_HEIGHT`, `MAX_REPORTED_DEPTH`, `MAX_DEPTH_RESPONSIBILITY`, and `MAX_PENALTY_BLOCKS` from protocol limits.
-Use checked helper functions for weight/stake-density and penalty duration.
-Reject values outside the domain rather than allowing arithmetic panics to decide eligibility.

-**6. Stake state:** ensure selected participants cannot withdraw or mutate stake/overlay/height during their obligation window.
+**5. Stake state:** ensure selected participants cannot withdraw or mutate stake/overlay/height during their obligation window.
 Snapshot values for selection, but apply penalties to the same owner/stake identity that created the commit.

-**7. Objective validity:** if all-revealing fabricated cohorts are in scope, require a bounded reveal-time sample/validity proof or design a timeout-and-fallback mechanism.
-This is a required liveness decision, not an optional hardening item.
+**6. Objective validity:** if all-revealing fabricated cohorts are in scope, require a bounded reveal-time sample/validity proof or design a timeout-and-fallback mechanism.
+This is a required liveness decision for attack 3, not an optional hardening item.

 ---

 ## How the mitigation package handles each attack

+Attacks covered: (1) zero-reveal lock, (2) claim gas grief, (3) truth poisoning / penalty-free blocking, (4) commit-only spam.

 `MAX_COMMITS` remains a placeholder until measured.
 The examples below use K selected participants, not an assumed safe value of 100.

-### Zero reveal
+### 1. Zero reveal

 - Bounded admission limits work to K.
 - `finalizeParticipation()` freezes all selected non-revealers and closes the round.
 - This defense depends on a keeper/bounty actually causing finalization.
 - The pot carries forward; there is no winner for that round.

-### Commit/reveal gas grief
+### 2. Commit/reveal gas grief

 - Online admission keeps storage and each later scan bounded by K.
 - Fork benchmarks must cover worst-case K external freeze calls and not only happy-path proof verification.

+### 3. Truth poisoning / proof deadlock

+- The fabricated tuple can still win the stake-weighted lottery; admission and floors do not prevent that.
+- Staged finalization stops a false truth from freezing honest disagreeing revealers or updating price before proofs pass.
+- **Fix for the penalty rollback bug:** `finalizeParticipation()` persists non-reveal freezes even when later proof validation fails.
+- All-revealing fabricated cohorts still need objective reveal validity or a timeout/fallback (see eligibility rule 6).

-### Commit-only sybils plus one valid honest reveal
+### 4. Commit-only spam with at least one reveal

-- Participation finalization persists non-reveal freezes.
+- Participation finalization persists non-reveal freezes before proof validation, fixing the rollback bug for commit-only sybils.
-- Honest proofs validate the truth; settlement can then apply disagreement policy, update the oracle, and pay.
+- If an honest node was selected and reveals valid truth, settlement can apply disagreement policy, update the oracle, and pay.
 - Admission remains probabilistic: this outcome assumes the honest node was selected.

-### Commit-only sybils plus one fabricated reveal

-- Non-reveal sybils are frozen during participation finalization.
-- The fabricated tuple remains tentative and cannot freeze honest disagreeing revealers or update price.
-- Proof validation fails, so there is no payout.

-### All selected sybils reveal the same fabricated tuple

-- Gas is bounded, but there are no non-reveal penalties.
-- Proof validation fails, and the current-round payout expires.
-- The same capital can repeat after paying gas because no disagreement has been objectively established.

-This is a remaining liveness attack.
-A floor, stake-weighted admission, and staged finalization do not solve it.
-Require reveal-time objective validity, a meaningful timeout bond on the selected proof provider, or a bounded fallback that can move to another objectively validated candidate.

-### Slot filling
+### Slot filling (supports attacks 1–4)

 - FCFS allows transaction-speed exclusion.
 - Bounded stake-weighted admission makes selection depend on fixed identity and objectively locked stake rather than arrival order.
 - It does not guarantee honest inclusion.
 A coalition with sufficient total weight can occupy all K positions.

-### Extreme-depth arithmetic

-- Explicit height/depth/responsibility/penalty caps reject the input before exponentiation.
-- Tests exercise every maximum and one-above-maximum value.

-### Rollover
+### Rollover (supports attacks 1–2)

 - Fixed-cap/generation-tagged state prevents dynamic-array deletion from becoming the next-round DoS.